 Markup fees vary from processor to processor and depend on the fees your business charges, pricing model and amount of transaction.

 One of the factors that affect the markup costs is the pricing model.
-There are two main pricing models that are considered to determine the fees that will be charged.
-These are pass through (interchange plus) andtiered (bundled).
+There are four popular methods of pricing used currently:

-Tiered model: The pricing model is also known as bucket or bundle pricing.
-The pricing is named so after the way the processor categorizes the fees into three tier pricing i.e. qualified, mid-qualified, and non-qualified.
-While the three tier pricing is the most common, the pricing model can have separate tiers for different types of cards.
+- Tiered: The pricing model is also known as bucket or bundle pricing.
+The pricing is named so after the way the processor categorizes the fees into three-tier pricing i.e. qualified, mid-qualified, and non-qualified.
+While the three-tier pricing is the most common, the pricing model can have separate tiers for different types of cards.

 Types of Credit Card Fees

-Credit card fees can be transaction fees, flat fees or volume based fees.
+Credit card fees can be transaction fees, flat fees, or volume-based fees.
 MasterCard and Visa publish their interchange fees for various types of transactions.
-The base cost is fixed but the mark up costs will vary from processor to processor.
+The base cost is fixed but the markup costs will vary from processor to processor.
 Credit card fees can be categorized into three main groups.
-These are volume based fees, transaction fees and flat fees.
+These are transaction fees, flat fees, and incidental fees.

-Transaction fees consist of a larger part of credit card fees than volume based fees.
+Transaction fees consist of a larger part of credit card fees than volume-based fees.
 The fees are charged every time that your gateway or machine contacts the processors to charge a particular transaction.
-The amount of transaction fee is a pre-determine amount that is charged irrespective of the type of size of transaction.
+The amount of transaction fee is a pre-determined amount that is charged irrespective of the type of size of the transaction.